-- a) those whose parents are employed in a developing country as missionaries, ministers, chaplains, teachers or in a Christian service agency (maximum award \$2,500); or - b) those who are citizens of a developing country, Christian by confession, and desire a Christian post-secondary education (maximum award \$7,500); or - those who intend to prepare themselves for a career of Christian service in Canada or internationally (awards of \$1,000).
+- a. those whose parents are employed in a developing country as missionaries, ministers, chaplains, teachers or in a Christian Service agency (maximum award \$2,500); or - b. those who are citizens of a developing country, Christian by confession, and desire a Christian postsecondary education (maximum award \$7,500); or c. those who intend to prepare themselves for a - c. those who intend to prepare themselves for a career of Christian service in Canada or internationally (awards of \$1,000).